shaoyuchu/wordle-helper/README.md

 ### Introduction

-WordleHelper suggests words to helps players better enjoy the hit game [Wordle](https://www.powerlanguage.co.uk/wordle/).
+WordleHelper suggests words to help players better enjoy the hit game [Wordle](https://www.powerlanguage.co.uk/wordle/).
+Both the general mode and the hard mode are supported.

-WordleHelper hits the corrrect word with an average of **_3.53_** trials. **All** Wordle words can be guessed within 6 trials, while **over 91%** of the words can be guessed in the first 4 tiles.
+WordleHelper hits the corrrect word with an average of **_3.53_** trials.
+For both game modes, **100%** Wordle words can be guessed within 6 trials, while **over 91%** of the words can be guessed in the first 4 tiles.

 ### Usage